 Perpetual Food Drive - 2012 service project – Initiative to provide local food banks with a more reliable and sustainable supply of food year round.

-Presentation by Laurie Caldwell, 2013 MBA candidate - Laurie gave a talk about the work she did with non-profit organization “Vermont Works for Women.”
+Presentation by Laurie Caldwell, MBA ’13 - As a student, Laurie gave a talk about the work she did with non-profit organization “Vermont Works for Women.”
 A documentary was shown about a program that connects incarcerated women back into the community by providing them the skills to build a house while they were in prison.

 Stay in NH Strategy Breakfast - Hosted by Antioch University New England, this event was held to discuss ways to encourage New Hampshire’s young professionals working in state.
 The open discussion involved members from the New Hampshire Business for Social Responsibility, Stay Work Play, Keene Young Professionals of the Keene Chamber of Commerce, and AUNE’s Net Impact Chapter.